Contributing to a world free from vaccine preventable diseases.

 Explore Our Work

-Vaccines are responsible for preventing an estimated 2-3 million deaths per year whilst 1.5 million people worldwide are still dying from vaccine preventable diseases.
+Vaccines are responsible for preventing an estimated 2-3 million deaths per year, yet sadly, 1.5 million people worldwide are still dying from vaccine-preventable diseases.

-Using our public health experience and implementation and academic backgrounds, we assemble the optimal team to ensure that all immunisation programmemes are gifted the best chance of success.
+Using our public health experience and implementation and academic backgrounds, we have assembled an optimal team to ensure that all immunization programmes have the best chance of success.

 Service Offerings